Conkwer/satpixie-crt-shader/README.md

 ## Installation

 For ReShade, you know what to do.
-I recommend to use CRT-Satpixie-Simplified.fx as default but use other variants if you need more customization; for classic PC games you can try CRT-Satpixie-Darkstone.fx
+I recommend to use CRT-Satpixie-Simplified.fx as the default one, but it makes senst to try other variants if you need more customization (overscan crop etc, comprehensive gamma controls, etc); for classic PC games you can try CRT-Satpixie-Darkstone.fx

 For RetroArch:
 1. Download the `satpixie` folder